-With around 40% of the UK's dogs being scared of fireworks, many owners often need to plan ahead and take steps to help keep their dog calm and safe in the weeks preceding Bonfire Night.
+80 per cent of owners notice a change in their dogs behaviour during fireworks season and nearly half (48 per cent) say that their dogs are scared by them, so many owners often need to plan ahead and take steps to help keep their dog calm and safe in the weeks preceding Bonfire Night.

 The element of surprise is a key factor in why dogs find fireworks uniquely distressing.
 If dog owners can anticipate fireworks they can manage the distress in a way that works for their dog.
 It is not uncommon for dog owners to travel to avoid displays.